 Four roles have become increasingly important across both hospital and community services.
 These are collectively known as medical associate professions (MAPs) and they include:

-- physician associate
+- physician associates

 - surgical care practitioners